AttackOnJasper/University-notes/notes/aws/aws.md

 * Aurora Serverless
 	* Serverless platform
 	* Good for infrequent, intermittent, or unpredictable traffic pattern
-	* ACU
+	* ACU (Aurora Capacity Units)
-		- Aurora Capacity Units
+		- Compute node
-		- MySQL: 1 - 256 ACU
+		- MySQL range: 1 - 256 ACU
-		- PostgreSQL: 2 - 384 ACU
+		- PostgreSQL range: 2 - 384 ACU

 ## Backups
 * Upon recovery, it would be a new RDS instance with a new DNS endpoint